fysnet/FYSOS/main/README.md

   Volume 7 is currently not available
 #### [usb](https://github.com/fysnet/FYSOS/tree/master/main/usb):     Volume 8: USB: The Universal Serial Bus

+#### License
+Please be sure and read the [license](https://github.com/fysnet/FYSOS/blob/master/main/license.txt) for this source code so that you understand its purpose.

 #### CWSDPMI
 Some of the utilities included here require a DOS Protected Mode Interface (DPMI).